-If the reason for absence is deemed valid by the relevant Leader of Learning and the Assistant Principals and the appeal is upheld, then one of the following conditions will apply:
+If the reason for absence is deemed valid by the relevant Leader of Learning and the Head of Learning and the appeal is upheld, then one of the following conditions will apply:

-- The mark/grade awarded for the hand-in or in-class task will stand (depending on the nature of the task, the time lapsed and that the Leader of Learning is convinced that no advantage is gained by the student) - An alternative/substitute task will be completed (this is the recommended option) - An extension of time may be granted, in exceptional circumstances and only approved by the Assistant Principals\.
+- The mark/grade awarded for the hand-in or in-class task will stand (depending on the nature of the task, the time lapsed and that the Leader of Learning is convinced that no advantage is gained by the student) - An alternative/substitute task will be completed (this is the recommended option) - An extension of time may be granted, in exceptional circumstances and only approved by the Head of Learning.
 No requests for extension will be granted.

-\Any student granted an extension will have a maximum of 5 days after the Assessment Task was originally due.
-The time length of the extension is determined by the Assistant Principals in relation to each individual case.
+Any student granted an extension will have a maximum of 5 days after the Assessment Task was originally due.
+The time length of the extension is determined by the Head of Learning in relation to each individual case.
 The additional time provided for any granted extension must fall within the time the task is due to be returned to all students.

-An estimate will be awarded, but only in exceptional circumstances, and only if authorised by the Principal and delegated to the Assistant Principals.
-This will be calculated at the end of the course in consultation with the Assistant Principals and will be based on the student's performance and rank in other Assessment Tasks in the course.
+• An estimate will be awarded, but only in exceptional circumstances, and only if authorised by the Principal and delegated to the Head of Learning.
+This will be calculated at the end of the course in consultation with the Head of Learning and will be based on the student's performance and rank in other Assessment Tasks in the course.